awasaka01/css-nth-child-variables/README.md

 # css nth-child variables
-#### provides every element with their index as a css variable `var(--nth-child)`, starting at 1
+#### Provides every element with their index as a css variable `var(--nth-child)`, starting at 1
-this allows you to style child elements based on their order without repeating `nth-child` selectors:
+This allows you to style child elements based on their order without repeating `nth-child` selectors:
 ```css
 ul > *:nth-child(1) { width: 10px; }
 ul > *:nth-child(2) { width: 20px; }